 How do we measure performance?
 How do we know we are doing the right things?
 How do we set aligned goals?
-This Plus Module is all about measurement.
+This module is all about measurement.
 It looks into the question of why we have metrics and what we really want to measure and how.

 Hone in on the 12 rules of good metrics if you want to establish a culture where people see measurement as a way to learn, improve and create an organization where all workers participate in the metrics ecosystem.

 What gets measured gets managed and what gets managed gets done.
 You must always understand why you are measuring.
 The metric is not a goal in itself.
 It’s just a means to an end.
 It all starts with why.

 Not everything is measurable.
 How can you measure the happiness of a person or your employee?
 What you can do is measure other small indices and proxies which sum up to a better understanding of the bigger picture.